NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 Depending on the configuration of `dcp`, there may be an attempt to copy these xattrs.
 You may need to disable this by using `dcp --xattrs none` to avoid errors.
-For example, the `command` in the `NnfDataMovementProfile` or `dcpOptions` in the [DataMovementCreateRequest API](copy-offload-api.html#datamovement.DataMovementCreateRequest) could be used to set this option.
+For example, the `command` in the `NnfDataMovementProfile` could be used to set this option.

 See the [`dcp` documentation](https://mpifileutils.readthedocs.io/en/latest/dcp.1.html) for more information.